Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: One-Sample Testing of Non-correlation

-To formulate the stock return example in terms of the matrix-valued two-sample hypothesis testing problem as introduced in \eqref{eq1:two-sample}, we shall first check whether the independence assumption hold for the temporal dimension.
+To formulate the stock return example in terms of the matrix-valued two-sample hypothesis testing problem as introduced in \eqref{eq1:two-sample}, we shall first check whether the \yin{ non-correlation} assumption holds for the temporal dimension.
 Hence, we start with the one-sample testing of \eqref{eq1:one-sample-intro}, which is easier to comprehend due to its simple structure and notation.
-In the following subsections, we present the one-sample testing of independence and defer the discussion of the two-sample correlation matrix equality testing to Section \ref{two.sec}.
 We omit the superscript that denotes the group membership.

-Suppose there are $n$ independent and identically distributed (i.i.d.) centered random matrix-valued observations $\{\X_1,...,\X_{n}\}$, each with dimension $p\times q$, from a matrix normal distribution $\mathcal{MN}_{pq}(\0, \A,\B )$, where $\0$ is a matrix of $p\times q$ entries of 0, and the $p\times p$ matrix $\A$ and $q\times q$ matrix $\B$ are the covariance matrices associated with the rows and columns respectively.
-The vectorization $\vec(\X_k)$ is a vector of length $pq$ following a multivariate normal distribution with mean zero and a covariance matrix of the form $\S=\B\otimes\A$.
+Suppose there are $n$ i.i.d. centered random matrix-valued observations $\{\X_1,...,\X_{n}\}$, each with dimension $p\times q$, {from the matrix sub-Gaussian distribution as defined in Section \ref{theo.sec} with the $p\times p$ matrix $\A$ and $q\times q$ matrix $\B$ being the covariance matrices associated with the rows and columns respectively.} The vectorization $\vec(\X_k)$ is a vector of length $pq$ following a multivariate sub-Gaussian distribution with mean zero and a covariance matrix of the form $\S={\sigma^2}\B\otimes\A$.
 Denote $\A=(a_{i,j})_{p\times p}$ and $\B=(b_{i,j})_{q\times q}$.
-Without loss of generality (WLOG), we derive the testing procedure below for testing independence relating to the matrix $\A$.
+Without loss of generality (WLOG), we derive the testing procedure below for testing \yin{non-correlation} relating to the matrix $\A$ and assume that $\sigma = 1$.
 Note that we can simply transpose the observation $\X_k$ so that the roles of $\A$ and $\B$ are switched and the procedure to test $\A$ can be used to test $\B$ after the transpose.

 Our goals are to test the null hypothesis globally